 - Salt and Pepper to Taste

 - Add garlic and sauté for 1 minute.3 Medium Cloves Garlic, minced

 - Add arborio rice and toast the rice for 1 minute.1 ½ Cups Arborio Rice

 - Add wine and thyme.
 Stir well allowing the alcohol to evaporate.
 Reduce heat to low.½ Cup Dry White Wine, ½ teaspoon Dried Thyme Leaves

-- Add vegetable stock in 3/4 cup increments, stirring constantly between each addition and allowing most of the liquid to absorb before adding the next addition of liquid.5 Cups Vegetable Stock, warmed
+- Add vegetable stock using a ladle in ¾ cup increments, stirring constantly between each addition and allowing most of the liquid to absorb before adding the next addition of liquid.5 Cups Vegetable Stock, warmed

-- Remove from heat and stir in nutritional yeast, then add kale leaves allowing risidual heat from the pot to wilt the kale.
+- Remove from heat and stir in nutritional yeast, then add kale leaves allowing residual heat from the pot to wilt the kale.
 Taste and season with salt and pepper.2 tablespoon Nutritional Yeast, 3 Cups Roughly chopped and Lightly Packed Kale, Salt and Pepper to Taste

 Let me know how you like this recipe and if there is anything you'd like to see me make next!